chripto-coretech/R3PL4C3M3NT/README.md

 # R3PL4C3M3NT
-Function that replace some characters from a text without change his comprehension
+A PHP function that replace some characters from a text without change his comprehension